CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ### Deployment with Chateau

-**[Chateau](https://github.hpe.com/caf/chateau)** can launch CAF workers and services, such as the Audit Management Service and the Kafka-Vertica Scheduler.
+**[Chateau](https://github.hpe.com/caf/chateau)** can launch CAF workers and services such as the Audit Management Web Service and the Kafka-Vertica Scheduler.

 - To download and set up Chateau, follow the instructions in the [README.md](https://github.hpe.com/caf/chateau/blob/develop/README.md).

-- Follow the prerequisite instructions for the Audit Management Service [here](https://github.hpe.com/caf/chateau/blob/develop/services/audit-management/README.md).

-- To deploy the Audit Management Web Service and the Kafka-Vertica Scheduler, follow the [Service Deployment](https://github.hpe.com/caf/chateau/blob/develop/deployment.md) guide and use the following option with the deployment shell script:
+- To deploy the Audit Management Web Service and the Kafka-Vertica Scheduler, follow the [Service Deployment](https://github.hpe.com/caf/chateau/blob/develop/deployment.md) guide and use the following option with the deployment shell script: `./deploy-service.sh audit-management`

-  `./deploy-service.sh audit-management`

-The following figure shows a Marathon environment running the CAF Audit Management Service started with Chateau:
+The following figure shows a Marathon environment running the CAF Audit services started with Chateau:

 ![Marathon running CAF Audit Management Service](images/MarathonWithAuditManagementService.PNG)